-My intentions for this blog are to explore London from a vegan perspective and share my finds.
-I will be covering hobbies and interests of mine such as cruelty free beauty, running, yoga, travel, reading and writing, using my experiences to be a resource for new (or new to London) vegans and the veg-curious alike.
+My intentions for this blog are to explore London from a vegan perspective and share my finds as well as sharing my own recipes and cooking experiences.
+I will also be covering hobbies and interests of mine such as cruelty free beauty, running, yoga, travel, reading and writing, using my experiences to be a resource for new (or new to London) vegans and the veg-curious alike.

 My Vegan Story